 The company's reinvestment is mainly based on investment in the production business in Mainland China and Thailand, and core competitiveness is our main consideration.
-In addition, the company's investment income recognized by the equity method in 2021 was NT\$80,709 thousand.
-In the future, the company will continue to develop in the direction of diversified production bases and carefully evaluate investment plans in accordance with changes in the global market to continue to strengthen the company's competitiveness.
+In addition, the company's investment income recognized by the equity method in 2022was NT\$422,654 thousand.
+In the future.
+In the future, the Company will continue to maintain the development direction of distributed production sites, and carefully evaluate investment plans in accordance with changes in the global market to continue to strengthen the company's competitiveness.